thomasperi/sandbox-clone/README.md

 # sandbox-write

-An experimental monkey patch for limiting write access to specified directories via the Node.js `fs` module.

-Its purpose is to reduce the risk of accidentally writing out-of-scope files during testing. **It is useless as a security measure.**
+An experimental filesystem sandbox for reducing the risk of accidentally writing out-of-scope files during testing.

+* `sandbox` monkey-patches the Node.js `fs` to prevent writing outside a specified set of directories.

+* `unbox` restores `fs` to its original un-sandboxed state.

+* `clonebox` clones a directory into a temporary directory so that tests can manipulate the clone without modifying the original.

+* `(clonebox).run` sandboxes the `clonebox` temp directory while a specified function runs, then restores the real `fs`.

+* `(clonebox).snapshot` loads the contents of the cloned directory into a JavaScript object for analysis.

+* `(clonebox).diff` finds differences between snapshots.

-## `sandbox` / `unbox`
+## `sandbox()` / `unbox()`

 (try/catch blocks omitted for brevity and clarity)